CosmicOtter23/NinjaBlob/README.md

 Although the tutorial came with sample sprites to use for the characters and the terrain, I decided to use what I had already taught myself in Adobe Photoshop to create my own pixel art to give the game a more unique feel, even though I was following a step-by-step tutorial.

 To run the game, go into the 'builds' folder.
 From here, you will find several builds of the game, the most recent of which will be the best.
+Download the folder and run the .exe file to play the game.